 How Much Energy Do My Appliances and AC Use?

 Do Load Controllers Save Money?

-Not only is the demand controller good for the utility company but it can also good for your wallet (but you have to ask yourself if you are willing to have your air conditioner shut off during the hottest part of the day in the summer).
+Not only is the demand controller good for the utility company but it can also be good for your wallet (but you have to ask yourself if you are willing to have your air conditioner shut off during the hottest part of the day in the summer).
 APS estimates an average of $49 per month of energy savings could be achieved with a load controller.
 Since APS and SRP charge a premium for electricity used during peak hours, sometimes more than double the typical usage rate, a load controller would cap how much energy gets used in the house at one time, ensuring your home won’t use a lot of energy during peak hours.

 What is a Smart Load Controller?

-A smart load controller will know which appliances it is turning off and differentiate between loads coming from solar power providing power to the load controller, and loads that draw from the load controller.
-Typically a load controller is wired into the air conditioner, dryer, water heater and stove.
+A smart load controller will know which appliances it is turning off and differentiate between loads coming from solar power providing power to the load controller and loads that draw from the load controller.
+Typically, a load controller is wired into the air conditioner, dryer, water heater and stove.
 A smart load controller may shut off the water heater (the 2nd biggest energy user in the home) first in attempt to go unnoticed.
 Smart load controllers need to be programmed to each household’s lifestyle and habits.
-Once a load controller is installed on the house, homeowners will still typically have to make some adjustments to the settings of their thermostats, pool pumps and when and what they cook and when they do laundry.
+Once a load controller is installed on the house, homeowners will still typically have to make some adjustments to the settings of their thermostats, pool pumps, when and what they cook and when they do laundry.

 Are There Alternatives To Load Controllers?

 Yes, for solar customers battery technology has advanced enough to make them a viable alternative to load controllers.
 LG and Tesla batteries can store energy from solar power and provide homes with an alternative energy source during peak hours to help lighten the on-peak demand or after the sun goes down.
 Whole-house batteries are usually coupled with solar power and charged from the sun’s energy.
 The technology is coming to have them power part of our homes energy demand.